Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 Compiling for Windows
 ---------------------

-To allow running the check plugins under Windows without installing python, we compile the check plugins using `nuitka <https://nuitka.net/>`_.
-For this, you need a Windows Machine with python3 and nutika installed (see the `official installation guide <https://nuitka.net/doc/user-manual.html#installation>`_, we recommend using ``pip`` for its simplicity).
+To allow running the check plugins under Windows without installing Python, compile the check plugins using `nuitka <https://nuitka.net/>`_.
+For this, you need a Windows Machine with Python 3 and Nutika installed (see the `official installation guide <https://nuitka.net/doc/user-manual.html#installation>`_, we recommend using ``pip`` for its simplicity).

-To manually compile a check on the Windows Machine, deploy the python3 variant, then:
+To manually compile a check on the Windows machine, use the Python 3 variant:

 .. code-block:: batch